Skip to main content

 Bald Tires

-• A tortfeasor will claim the tired slipped and there was nothing they could do.
+• A tortfeasor will claim the tires slipped, and there was nothing they could do.
 A look at the tires shows they’re bald.
 That does not just happen; tires take several thousand miles to wear down.

-• If the car had been regularly maintained, the driver would know this was an issue.
-And if it had not, any reasonable driver should know regardless because their tires would have likely had some slips and slides before this, and lack of tread is also easily visible every time you use the car.
+• If the car had been regularly maintained, the driver would have known this was an issue.
+And if it had not, any reasonable driver should know regardless because their tires would have likely had some slips and slides before this, and a lack of tread is also easily visible every time you use the car.

 Bad Brakes